s4l1h/redux-interval-middleware/README.md

   return () => {
     dispatch({
-      type: 'INTERVAL', // type has to equal "INTERVAL".
+      type: 'INTERVAL', // The type has to be "INTERVAL".
       payload: {
         name: 'FETCH_FROM_TYPICODE',
-        command: 'stop' // this interval command for start it }
+        command: 'stop' // This command stops the interval.
+      }
     });
   };